DiogoCosta0/recruitment2023/README.md

 ## Module 2 - Integration with C

 The software of an autonomous car is composed of many components, which require integration.

+We use C/C++ on most of the software because it provides more control and is usually more performant than Python.

 The goal of this second task is to integrate the work you developed previously with a C program.

+The procedure is the same as in the first part: work on your fork and create a pull request.

 ### Functional requirements

 - First, change the script notebook code to save the trained model after training.
   - https://pytorch.org/tutorials/beginner/basics/saveloadrun_tutorial.html
-- Create a new Python script which:
-  - Loads the saved model;
-  - Connect to the named pipe created by the C program;
-  - Run inference on a random dataset image;
-  - Send the inference result to the C process.
 - Create a C program which:
   - Creates a named pipe;
   - Accepts the Python pipe connection;
   - Waits for data (the class prediction);
   - Prints the results on the console.
+- Create a new Python script which:
+  - Loads the saved model;
+  - Runs inference on a random dataset image;
+  - Connects to the named pipe created by the C program;
+  - Sends the inference result to the C process.

 ### Recommended environment
 - To solve this task, you should use some Linux distribution.
 Feel free to install a virtual machine.
 This is for the